Jescortam/cpp-practice-projects/README.md

 # cpp-practice-projects
 Projects made years ago for learning purposes.

+## Data structures
 Based from the William Fiset's tutorial: "[Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer](https://youtu.be/RBSGKlAvoiM)" on YouTube.